 In August 2010, we formed Krele to commercialize products that are generic versions of predicate NDA products.
 We anticipate that when our branded products lose patent protection, Krele may market authorized generic versions of them.
-Krele also may develop or acquire generic products approved under FDA abbreviated new drug applications, or ANDAs, and we may market branded versions (branded generics) of such products.
+Krele also may develop or acquire generic products approved under ANDAs and we may market branded versions (branded generics) of such products.
 Krele has been issued a state license in New York.